dangoslen/dangoslen-me-site/content/blog/reflections-on-three-years-of-blogging.md

 ---
-path: /reflections-on-three-years-of-blogging
+path: /reflections-on-twoish-years-of-blogging
 date: 2021-03-30T11:22:09.309Z
-title: Reflections on Three Years of Blogging
+title: Reflections on Two(ish) Years of Blogging
-description: Some thoughts about blogging, learning in public, and sharing what I've learned after three years of consistent(ish) blogging.
+description: Some thoughts about blogging, learning in public, and sharing what I've learned while blogging
 ---
-It was around three years ago that I decided I wanted to start blogging more consistently.
+It was around two years ago that I decided I wanted to start blogging more consistently.
 I had written a few articles on Medium, but I didn't have any readers at the time.
 I was just writing into the void.

-Since then I've published 50 articles on medium, moved my writing to my own domain built with Gatsby.js, and started cross-posting to dev.to.
+Since then I've published 50 articles on medium, moved my writing to my own domain built with Gatsby.js, and started cross-posting to [dev.to](https://dev.to/dangoslen).
 I haven't had the viral success that many bloggers talk about - I've got a lot to learn about SEO and good copy - but I have seen some success that makes me keep coming back.

 Today, I wanted to share a few of those successes as well as a few failures on my part.
 I'll reflect on what has worked for me, what hasn't, and tell you about how this will shape my writing in the future.